Notice of Pre-AIA or AIA Status

 transmitting, by the vehicle system, an HVAC building message to the HVAC system of the building to control the HVAC system of the building, wherein the HVAC message includes the HVAC setting for the HVAC system of the building ([0573], [0577], sensors 242 within the vehicle 104 may be able to determine the temperature of the user 216.
 Thus, if the home automation module 2304 determines that the user 216 has a temperature that is elevated compared to health data in portion 1218 of data structure 1200, the home automation module 2304 may send a command to lower the thermostat 2040 to cool the home below a temperature stored in portion 2440).

-Boyd and Ricci are analogous art.
-They relate to communication among the buildings, vehicle and equipment.
+Venkatesh and Ricci are analogous art.
+They relate to communication among the building thermostats.

-Therefore, before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to modify determine a priority level of the occupant and control operation of the HVAC system, taught by Boyd, incorporated with a vehicle control system configuring features of a home automation system, taught by Ricci, in order to enhance an operational efficiency of the HVAC system and reduce an operational cost of the HVAC system.
+Therefore, before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to modify predicted occupancy schedule to adjust the set point temperature, taught by Venkatesh, incorporated with a vehicle control system configuring features of a home automation system, taught by Ricci, in order to provide energy savings by adjusting the set point temperature while the home owner is away.
+This process improves the performance of the HVAC system by enabling the HVAC system to predict when a user will be present or away so that the HVAC system can adjust a set point temperature to provide energy saving benefits and reduce the wear on the system's components.

 Regarding claims 3 and 14, Ricci discloses the HVAC setting defines a temperature setting, a humidity setting, a fan setting, or a combination thereof (0577], a command to lower the temperature setting of the thermostat of the home location 2000).